sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 ---
-title: Automate Operations with the Command Line Interface (CLI)
+title: Automate Account Operations with the Command Line Interface (CLI)
-description: Automate your account administrative flows with the SAP BTP command-line interface (sapcp CLI).
+description: Automate your account administrative flows with the SAP BTP command line interface (sapcp CLI).
 author_name: Michal Keidar
 author_profile: https://github.com/michal-keidar
 auto_validation: true
 time: 30
-tags: [tutorial>intermediate, products>sap-business-technology-platform]
+tags: [tutorial>intermediate, products>sap-business-technology-platform, software-product-function>sap-btp-cockpit, software-product-function>sap-btp-command-line-interface]
 primary_tag: products>sap-business-technology-platform
 ---

 With the introduction of cloud management tools feature set B to SAP BTP, the stars of the show are without a doubt the new REST APIs and command line.
 With these features, you now have many more options to automate your account administrative flows in SAP BTP.

 The REST APIs are offered for each administrative operation available in the SAP BTP cockpit.
 The API Reference is integrated into the SAP API Business Hub so users can quickly learn how to leverage it for your own use cases.
 For example, for automating manual operations that until now could only be done via the cockpit.